jsoysouvanh/Refureku/README.md

 			> - Ninja
 			> - Type cmake -G for more information
 		- cmake --build . --target RefurekuGenerator Refureku --config Release --parallel 4
+	- If you're compiling your project in debug mode, you will also need the debug version of Refureku:
+		- cmake --build . --target Refureku --config Debug --parallel 4
+	- You will find the generator in Build/Refureku/Generator/Bin/x64/Release and the Library in

 4. Link against Refureku.lib, and don't forget to add the Refureku headers directory to your project include directories (Refureku/Library/Include)
 	-  With CMake, it would look like this: